Summer Berry Pie (Grain-Free + Dairy-Free w/ Vegan + Paleo options)

 - Add lemon juice and vanilla extract to berry mixture and toss until evenly combined.

-- In a separate, small bowl, whisk together the sugar, potato starch and guar gum.
+- In a separate, small bowl, whisk together the sugar + potato starch.

 - Pour this dry mixture over the berries and toss again.
 Set aside.